Quantum control of hole spin qubits in double quantum dots

-Landau-Zener (LZ) protocols have been developed to manipulate charge and spin electron qubits in the presence of hyperfine or SOC \cite{Ribeiro_2009,Ribeiro_2010,Petta_2010,Nichol2015,Gomez_2019}.
-Low ramping velocity allows for the transition along the instantaneous eigenstate, but is prone to decoherence, whereas fast ramping causes transitions between instantaneous eigenstates.
-Pulses in different shape like ``double hat'', ``convolved'', and ``trapezoid'' \cite{Ribeiro2013} solve this trade off to some extent.
-However, high accuracy needs further tuning parameters whose modulation can allow for the best compromise.
-To this end, shortcuts to adiabaticity (STA), a framework which allows to reduce the duration of slow adiabatic processes \cite{Chen2010,Ruschhaupt2012,Huneke2013,Torrontegui2013}, is believed to solve the above issue.
+Landau-Zener (LZ) protocols have been developed to manipulate charge and spin electron qubits \cite{Ribeiro_2009,Ribeiro_2010,Petta_2010,Nichol2015,Gomez_2019}.
+Low ramping velocity and adiabatic pulses allow for the transition along the instantaneous eigenstate \cite{Greentree2004,Huneke2013}, but are prone to decoherence, whereas fast ramping causes transitions between instantaneous eigenstates.
+Pulses in different shapes like ``double hat'', ``convolved'', and ``trapezoid'' \cite{Ribeiro2013} solve this trade-off to some extent.
+However, high accuracy needs further tuning of the parameters whose modulation can allow for the best compromise.
+To this end, shortcuts to adiabaticity (STA), a framework that allows reducing the duration of slow adiabatic processes \cite{Chen2010,Ruschhaupt2012,Huneke2013,Torrontegui2013,Li2018}, is believed to solve the above issue.
 It has been applied for fast and robust control of electron spin qubits in a single \cite{Ban_2012} and a double QD (DQD) \cite{Khomitsky_2012,Ban_2014}, and for electron transfer in a long QD array \cite{Ban_2018, Ban_2019}.
-Moreover, non-adiabatic geometric phases, as the Aharonov-Anandan phase \cite{Aharonov1987}, have been used to construct electron spin gates in semiconductor QDs \cite{Zhang2020,Chen2022} with reduced evolution time.
+Moreover, dynamical sweet spots have been investigated to increase the spin qubit decoherence time \cite{PicoCortes2021}.
+Also, non-adiabatic geometric phases, such as the Aharonov-Anandan phase \cite{Aharonov1987}, have been used to construct electron spin gates in semiconductor QDs \cite{Zhang2020,Chen2022} with reduced evolution time.